 How does a corporate password manager keep your company’s data safe?

 Every password manager uses some level of encryption to keep a user’s password secure.
 Think of encryption as an additional layer of security: it scrambles a password into a different set of special characters, letters, and numbers before storing the data.
 This means that even if cybercriminals were to access a user’s password, they’d still need to go through the painstaking process of unscrambling the encryption.
 Dashlane’s Enterprise Password Manager uses 256-bit encryption, which is one of the most secure encryption options.
-This 256-bit encryption is one of several reasons why Dashlane’s password manager has never been breached.

 Another way password managers protect company data is through a master password.
 Each employee only needs to remember one master password that will grant them access to all their other passwords and private information.
 Master passwords are a great way to save employees time while still incentivizing them to come up with a strong, complex password (because there’s only one they need to remember!).